das-labor/panopticon/doc/internals/regions.rst

 Regions and Layer
 -----------------

 Data in Panopticon is organized into regions.
-Each region is a array of one byte wide cells.
+Each :cpp:class:`region` is a array of one byte wide cells.
 On top of a region can be a number layer.
-A layer spans part or all of its region and transforms the contents of cell inside.
+A :cpp:class:`layer` spans part or all of its region and transforms the contents of cell inside.

 Region